 Can my pet be involved too?

-Yes, your furry can absolutely be involved too.
+Yes, your furry can absolutely be involved too in your lifestyle photo shoot.
 I’ve grown up around animals and currently have a dog myself so I know that pets feel just as much a part of the family dynamic.

 Wear something that is comfortable and ultimately feels like you.
 If you like dressing up, maybe wear something more formal.
 If you’re more laid back, maybe wear something more casual.

 Here are my top do and don’ts when it comes to what to wear:

 - Choose something that feels like you, you’re comfortable in and feel great in